The Agentic Coding FlywheelTL;DR Edition

 Why It's Useful

 AI agents can and will run 'rm -rf /' if they think it solves your problem.
-DCG is the safety net that catches catastrophic commands before they execute.
+DCG catches catastrophic commands before they execute with sub-millisecond latency.
+Safe directory exceptions (/tmp, /var/tmp, $TMPDIR) allow temp operations without friction.

 Key Features